eddiesosera/macloops/readme.md

 #### Technical Funtionality

-- `CRUD funtionality` on instrumentss, Answers, Replies(additional) and Users.
+- `CRUD funtionality` on instruments, Answers, Replies(additional) and Users.
-- `Upvote and Downvote` instrumentss.
+- `CRUD functionality` on cart items.
-- `Search and Filter` instrumentss being displayed.
+- `Search and Filter` instruments being displayed.
 - `Authentication` using password encryption library.
 - `Authorization` using tokens (JWTs).
-- `Reliability score` system based on interaction.
+- `Approved orders` only by admin.

 <br/>